 - Lacing Beads

 What About Worksheets?

 You may be wondering where those popular handwriting worksheets fit into the handwriting picture.
 From a developmentally appropriate standpoint, worksheets don’t fit in at all.
 Remember, the two most important aspects of handwriting for young children are proper letter formation and pencil grasp.
 Most handwriting worksheets focus on repetitive writing of letters on lines, which is neither engaging or appropriate for any young child.

 What About Lined Paper?

 In addition to the reasons stated above, most worksheets require children to write on lines, which requires another skill set, that of visual acuity.
 Just as in the hands, the muscles in the eyes of many young children are not yet fully developed.
-Imagine being asked to write on a line when you can’t even see it, this is a source of great frustration for young children.
+Imagine being asked to write on a line when you can’t even hold a pencil or track print with your eyes, this can become a source of great frustration for young children.